DocRaptor/docraptor-javascript/README.md

 ## Development

 The majority of the code in this repo is generated using swagger-codegen on [docraptor.yaml](docraptor.yaml).
-You can modify this file and regenerate the client using `script/generate_language ruby`.
+You can modify this file and regenerate the client using `script/generate_language javascript`.

 The generated client needed a few fixes
 - response buffer